singla108/cowin-vaccination-availability/README.md

 Show your support by starring the repository 😊

-Reference: Cowin Vaccination Slot Avaiability application by Bhavesh Bhatt (https://github.com/bhattbhavesh91/cowin-vaccination-slot-availability).
+Reference: Cowin Vaccination Slot application by Bhavesh Bhatt (https://github.com/bhattbhavesh91/cowin-vaccination-slot-availability)

 # Installing Python
 Python is a programming language that is powerful but easy to learn.
 It is free, platform-independent.